Dominic Grieve for Chancellor

 Why I am standing

 My ties to Oxford began with my undergraduate years at Magdalen which were among the most positive experiences of my life and for which I am grateful.
 In recent times I have been a frequent visitor to the University, taking part in some of its academic activities and, when conducting the review of the Governance of Christ Church, spending several days a week in Oxford.
 That review required me to have a good understanding of the governance issues currently facing the University more generally and to meet with a wide group of its senior members and officers.
-These contacts have increased my respect and affection both for the University and its potential for good.
+These contacts have increased my respect and affection for the University and its potential for good.

 Oxford, along with other universities, is navigating its way through a period of change and opportunity.
 It faces challenges over its funding support from government and in maintaining and enhancing its place as one of the world’s great centres of learning.
 Supporting its continuing development as a centre of research and teaching excellence, open to all who can benefit and contribute to it, embracing diversity in all its forms and acting as the University’s advocate are all roles that I know I would enjoy and they would be a great privilege for me to do.
 I believe that I can put the experience I have gained through my past career, to good use on the University’s behalf.
 I have time to perform the duties required of the Chancellor and to participate more generally in the life of the University.
 I am deeply committed to the principles underpinning human rights, equality and the right to freedom of expression under law and with civility, essential to academic freedom in a place of learning, and I would like to make a contribution to the University’s well being and success.